buck54321/PipeStuffer/README.rst

 And then handle communication the via the named pipe.

 Because PipeStuffer uses a console screen buffer for communication with the target program, output is not buffered.
-Because the any console inherited from the parent is immediately dropped with `FreeConsole()`, buggy behavior associated with Windows 10 consoles is avoided.
+Because any console inherited from the parent is immediately dropped with :code:`FreeConsole()`, buggy behavior associated with Windows 10 consoles is avoided.